About

 Hi, I'm Adam - an accessibility developer based in Leeds, UK.
 I specialise in building user interfaces which are inclusive, performant and robust.

+During work hours, I spend my time finding and fixing accessibility issues to improve company products.
 In my spare time I enjoy making music, swimming and table-top gaming.

 Recommendations